What Is A Sample Unit

 • Population Definition: Clearly define the target population.
 The sample unit must accurately reflect the characteristics of this population.
 If the population is all registered voters in a city, the sample unit should be a registered voter.

 • Data Availability: Consider the practicality of collecting data from the chosen sample unit.
 Certain units might be easier to access or measure than others.
-For example, accessing data for individual households might be more challenging than for larger clusters.
+Take this: accessing data for individual households might be more challenging than for larger clusters.

 • Cost and Time Constraints: The selection process should be cost-effective and timely.
 Complex or geographically dispersed sample units can significantly increase the cost and time required for data collection.